greguz/personal-blog/content/posts/2025/no-style-please/index.md

 > Did you know this site _doesn't_ track you? <3

-I solemnly swear that I'm not going to change this blog again (while talking to myself).
+I solemnly swear that I'm not going to change this blog ever again.